P1xt/chingu-fcc-speedrun-challenge/README.md

 ### Deliverables

 * For Phase 1, all of your code should be committed/pushed to the appropriate directories in your fork of this repository.
 * For Phase 1, you do NOT need to host the projects on a live site, merely test them locally, then commit your code.
+You can, of course, host a demo of the project if you want to though.
 * For Phase 1, you must write a blog post for each project you complete and link to it in the projects table (in your fork of) this README file.
 * For Phase 2, you must each create a repository to hold your individual Phase 2 project, then link to that project in the portfolio/README.md file of this project.
 * For Phase 2, you must both commit your code to github, and host a live version of your project.